awalterschulze/goderive/Readme.md

 			((this.StringPtr == nil && that.StringPtr == nil) || (this.StringPtr != nil && that.StringPtr != nil && *(this.StringPtr) == *(that.StringPtr)))
 }
 ```

-## Keys

-The `deriveKeys` function returns a map's keys as a slice.

-## Sort

-This feature requires Go 1.8

-The `deriveSort` function is useful for deterministically ranging over maps when used with `deriveKeys`.

-`deriveSort` supports only the types that `deriveCompare` supports, since it uses it for sorting.

-## Sorted

-This feature requires Go 1.8

-`deriveSorted` is like `deriveSort`, but sacrifices efficiency for immutability by creating a copy of its input.

-## Fmap

-The `deriveFmap` function applies a given function to each element of a list, returning a list of results in the same order.

-TODO:
-  - currently only slices are supported, think about supporting other types and not just slices
-  - think about functions without a return type

-## Join

-The `deriveJoin` function applies a given joins a slice of slices into a single slice.

-TODO:
-  - currently only slices are supported, think about supporting other types and not just slices
-  - what about []string and not just [][]string as in the current example.